Learn how to quickly bulk load members into a Microsoft Team with these four steps.

-Of course, it’s not as easy as just turning Teams on and letting people loose on it.
-In fact, many of my colleagues have written helpful posts about how to deploy Teams quickly, how to turn “office-only” tasks into Teams tasks, how to have fun with remote work, and much more.
+Of course, it’s not as easy as simply turning Teams on and letting people loose on it.
+In fact, many of my colleagues have written helpful posts about how to deploy Microsoft Teams quickly, how to turn “office-only” tasks into Teams tasks, how to have fun with remote work, and much more.

-But what if you are suddenly tasked with creating a team within Microsoft Teams of 2,000, 5,000, even 10,000 users?
+But what if you are suddenly tasked with creating a team within Microsoft Teams of 2,000, 5,000, or even 10,000 users?
 You obviously can’t sit down and type them all in, and even programs like PowerShell scripts can be challenging for such large batches, especially in the heat of battle.
 Is there a better way?

 Adding Members to a Microsoft Team